dakom/shabbat-button-pusher/README.md

 ## TODO:

-* Set Time
+* Fix current time (clear/hardcode?)
-* Set Alarm
+* View time should be accurate
-* Test Alarm functionality
+* Resurrect manual motor capability
-* Move Alarm 1 to "Set AutoBot"
+* TODO's in readTime
-* Hardcode Alarm 2 as Shabbos mode
+* TODO's in writeTime
-* Test Shabbos Mode
+* TODO's in toggleShabbos
 * Build mount for motors (expand this as necessary)
 * Provide Fritzing Ref to github (optional)
 * Solve power problem to run off 1 pack (optional)